Skip to main content

 Testosterone Replacement Therapy (TRT)

-Testosterone is a primary steroid hormone that plays a central role in male and female physiology, influencing everything from and bone density to mood and cognitive function.
+Testosterone is a primary steroid hormone that plays a central role in male and female physiology, influencing everything from muscle mass and bone density to mood and cognitive function.
 As androgen levels decline with age, a condition sometimes referred to as andropause in men or as a component of the menopausal transition in women, supplementation can restore youthful levels.
 TRT is typically administered to bring serum testosterone back to an optimal physiological range, thereby addressing symptoms of deficiency.

 • For Men Testosterone is crucial for maintaining libido, muscle mass, strength, and bone density.
 Protocols often involve weekly injections of Testosterone Cypionate.